-The major in French, German, Japanese, or Spanish consists of 32 or 36 semester hours of study in the target language, depending on the student's point of entry into the program.
-Students who have passed the Mount Union proficiency test or begin coursework at the 201-level or higher must complete 32 semester hours.
-Those who begin at the 101- or 102-level must complete 36 semester hours.
+The major in French, German, Japanese, or Spanish consists of 32 or 30 semester hours of study in the target language, depending on the student's point of entry into the program.
+Students who have passed the Mount Union proficiency test or begin coursework at the 201-level or higher must complete 30 semester hours.
+Those who begin at the 101- or 102-level must complete 32 semester hours.
 Every language major must complete a minimum of 5 semester hours in a department-approved study abroad program as part of the total hours for the major.
-At least two 300-level courses and one 400-level course, one of which must be completed on the Mount Union campus, are required of all students.
+At least three upper-level courses (300-level or above) are required of all students.

 A minimum GPA of 2.5 is required for participation in most Mount Union study abroad programs.
 Certain other programs require a minimum of 3.0 or 3.33.
 The Teacher Licensure Program requires a minimum GPA of 2.5 for admittance.

 Licensure is available in French, German, Japanese, and Spanish.
 Students desiring teacher licensure need to take additional courses as per state requirements.
 Additionally, licensure students must complete a minimum of one semester (Fall or Spring) in a department-approved study abroad program.
 Candidates seeking a teaching licensure in French, German, Japanese, or Spanish must earn a grade of "C" or better in FRN/GRN/JPN/SPN 385 and FRN/GRN/JPN/SPN 386.
 If a minimum grade of "C" is not earned, the candidate is required to retake the course until a grade of "C" or better is earned.